When to replace drip edge

 Roofing

-The answer to 'when to replace drip edge' is that you should replace your drip edge whenever it becomes damaged, worn, or no longer effectively channels water away from your home's exterior.
-Drip edge is an essential roofing component that helps prevent water damage, so it's important to inspect it regularly and replace it as needed.
+The answer to 'when to replace drip edge' is that you should replace your drip edge whenever it becomes damaged, deteriorated, or no longer effectively channels water away from your home's exterior.
+Drip edge is a critical component of your roof system that helps prevent water damage, so it's important to inspect it regularly and replace it as needed.

 Step-by-Step Guide